arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 Machine learning enables industrial systems to analyze sensor data, recognize patterns and make data-driven decisions.
 This application implements a machine learning model to classify flow patterns in real-time, detecting anomalies that may indicate leaks, blockages or irregular pressure fluctuations.

-By leveraging Edge Impulse, the model is trained to distinguish between normal and abnormal flow conditions based on real-time sensor data, allowing for predictive maintenance and operational efficiency.
+By leveraging Edge Impulse, the model is trained to distinguish between normal and abnormal flow conditions based on present sensor data, allowing for predictive maintenance and operational efficiency.

 IMAGE